Multi-channel memory architecture: Ganged versus unganged

+Channel splitting

+With the introduction of DDR5, each DDR5 DIMM has two independent sub-channels 32 bits wide, compared to DDR4’s single 64-bit channel per DIMM.
+This is analogous to unganged operation.
+DDR5 CAMM2s can have one or two channels depending on how many pins are used to connect to the motherboard.

+GPU VRAMs are notorious for their requirements for high bandwidth and low latency.
+On RTX 4060 Ti GPUs, the memory bus is 128 bits wide and each memory controller is 32 bits wide.
+Each memory chip can connect to a memory controller using 2 8-bit channels or 2 16-bit channels, allowing each memory controller to serve one or two chips.
+The GeForce RTX 4070 Ti and 4070 have a wider 192-bit bus.

 Triple-channel architecture

 Operation

 DDR3 triple-channel architecture is used in the Intel Core i7-900 series (the Intel Core i7-800 series only support up to dual-channel).
 The LGA 1366 platform (e.g. Intel X58) supports DDR3 triple-channel, normally 1333 and 1600Mhz, but can run at higher clock speeds on certain motherboards.
 AMD Socket AM3 processors do not use the DDR3 triple-channel architecture but instead use dual-channel DDR3 memory.
 The same applies to the Intel Core i3, Core i5 and Core i7-800 series, which are used on the LGA 1156 platforms (e.g., Intel P55).
 According to Intel, a Core i7 with DDR3 operating at 1066 MHz will offer peak data transfer rates of 25.6 GB/s when operating in triple-channel interleaved mode.
 This, Intel claims, leads to faster system performance as well as higher performance per watt.

 When operating in triple-channel mode, memory latency is reduced due to interleaving, meaning that each module is accessed sequentially for smaller bits of data rather than completely filling up one module before accessing the next one.
 Data is spread amongst the modules in an alternating pattern, potentially tripling available memory bandwidth for the same amount of data, as opposed to storing it all on one module.

-The architecture can only be used when all three, or a multiple of three, memory modules are identical in capacity and speed, and are placed in three-channel slots.
+On Intel platforms as new as the LGA 2011, triple-channel can only be used when all three, or a multiple of three, memory modules are identical in capacity and speed, and are placed in three-channel slots.
 When two memory modules are installed, the architecture will operate in dual-channel architecture mode.